NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 If you are evaluating PatientNotes.ai:

-• Verify ICD-10 code suggestions against your practice's billing requirements before relying on them
+• Verify ICD-10 code suggestions against your practice's billing requirements before relying on them in submitted claims

 If you are evaluating NotuDocs: